daizutabi/mkapi/docs/usage/object.md

 This feature is helpful for quickly identifying the object, keeping the documentation concise.

-You can find a **See also** section at the bottom of the documentation.
+You can find a <span class="mkapi-section-name">See also</span>
+section at the bottom of the documentation.
 This section contains links to the documentation of listed objects.
 Again, hovering your mouse cursor over the links will display a tooltip with the full name of each object.